Crispy on the outside and juicy on the inside, keto fried chicken is coated with pork rind panko, then baked in the oven into crispy perfection.

 My next discovery was pork panko.
 You can make your own of course by pulsing pork rinds in the food processor (or placing them in a bag and crushing them with a rolling pin).

 But I love the ease of using the store-bought product, and it comes out perfect.
 Super crispy, and so delicious!
-And in case you wondered, it’s even relatively healthy!
+And in case you wondered, it’s not even so bad for you!

 Oven-baked keto fried chicken coated in pork panko is so good, so crispy on the outside and juicy on the inside, that I don’t miss the frying anymore.
 Let’s face it – deep frying is no fun.